Contact us:

 Working as a Collective

-At the CDSC, we believe that the sum of our efforts can create an enormous impact.
-Our Collective rests upon shared values embodied in linked projects and praxes, both existing and to-be-developed.
-The CDSC will create and expand different pedagogical initiatives: the rich academic and internship programs from Create Caribbean in Dominica and the University of Puerto Rico-Rio Piedras, the traveling multi-institutional summer school, the micro-grants program, and The Digital Caribbean annual conferences.
-As a Collective, we mean for these strategies to function in dialogue with one another, fostering a community of expertise-holders who train Caribbeanist DH learners with a standard set of skills, ethical principles, and long-term objectives.
-The different learning components of the CDSC will help us prepare the much-needed mixed-methods talent that we need not only in Caribbean Studies itself but in the Caribbean region as a whole.
+At the CDSC, we believe that our collective efforts can create a significant impact.
+Our work is grounded in shared values and projects, both established and new.
+CDSC supports various pedagogical initiatives, including programs from Create Caribbean Research Institute and the University of Puerto Rico-Rio Piedras, our summer school, micro-grants, and The Caribbean Digital annual conferences.
+As a Collective, we mean for these strategies to function in dialogue with one another, fostering a community of experts who train Caribbean DH learners with a shared set of skills, ethical principles, and long-term goals.
+Together, these efforts will help cultivate the interdisciplinary talent needed not only in Caribbean Studies but in the broader Caribbean region.

 Our Team